javierdejuan/Machine-Learning-Deep-Learning-Python-Scala/VirtualReallityFoundamentals/readme.md

 A detailed explanation of the foundations of the Equirectangular grid can be fond [here](https://artbellinsky.com/curved-drawing-lessons-2-the-spherical-geometry/).
 In a glimpse, the equirectangular grid is nothing but the register of the lattitude and longitude angles in a cartesian plane where the vertical axis is the latitude and the horizontal axis is the longitude.
 The curves inside the equirectangular grid are then Geodesics in a sphere.
 Those geodesics describe maximum circles within a sphere.

-The purpose of this exercise is to code a script which will calculates these geodesics curces.
-We need then a mathematical model for the geodesics in a speher.
-There are many ways to model this problem, here we have chosen to introduce some basic ideas in Riemanm's Geometry because of Riemann's contribution to the formalisation of curved spaces.
+The purpose of this exercise is to code a script which will calculates these geodesics curves.
+We need then a mathematical model for the geodesics in a sphere.
+There are many ways to model this problem, here we have chosen to apply some basic concepts on Differential Geometry because of Riemann's contribution to the formalisation of curved spaces.

 ## Geodesics in the 2-sphere